Hiking Big Bend’s Most Popular Trail: Lost Mine

 Enjoy a scenic hike through Big Bend on the Lost Mine Trail.
 This trail guide features everything you need to know before you go including when to go, what to bring, amenities nearby and all about the trail.

-Big Bend's Lost Mine Trail is one of the most popular day hikes to do when visiting the park.
+Big Bend's Lost Mine Trail is one of the most popular day hikes to do when visiting Big Bend National Park.
 Breathtaking mountain views, prickly pear cactus, and ancient volcanic rock, it’s no wonder this is one of the most popular trails in Big Bend.
 It is home to Mountain Lions and Mexican Black Bears so it’s best to be aware of your surroundings as you hike this trail.

 This was the first hike Mike and I did when we got to Big Bend and it was absolutely breathtaking!
 We went in late January and the cool breeze and sunny skies made for a great hike.
 If you’re looking to see the beauty of Big Bend, this trail is the place to do it.